-The recently enacted Brownfields legislation has resulted in a lot of discussion and analysis regarding redevelopment of underutilized, contaminated urban properties.
+The Brownfields legislation has resulted in a lot of discussion and analysis regarding redevelopment of underutilized, contaminated urban properties.
 Not mentioned in the context of the recent Brownfields activity are the similar obligations and opportunities relating to proper closure and post-closure use of solid waste landfills.
 With over 100 unlined landfills in the state, there are many sites that lend themselves to positive reuse opportunities.

-According to the Department of Environmental Protection's ("DEP") Massachusetts Solid Waste Master Plan (1997), the Commonwealth is "close to ending its dependence on potentially polluting unlined landfills."
+According to Massachusetts' Department of Environmental Protection's ("DEP") Massachusetts Solid Waste Master Plan (1997), the Commonwealth is "close to ending its dependence on potentially polluting unlined landfills."
 DEP reports that, in the early 1990s, most municipal solid waste was dumped into 185 privately or municipally owned unlined landfills.
 In 1993, pursuant to a legislative mandate, DEP ranked 105 unlined landfills that were actively accepting solid waste as posing either a "significant threat," a "potential threat," or "little or no threat (or where too little information was known)" to the environment.
 Since then, DEP reports that 67 of these landfills either have closed or have agreed to close by the year 2000.
 DEP continues to work with the owners of the remaining active unlined landfills, as well as with the owners of inactive landfills, to ensure that all landfills posing a threat to the environment are properly closed and capped.

 With a little bit of attention and some remediation, this subset of Brownfields-like sites presents unique opportunities for redevelopment.
 Although the sites may contain oil and/or hazardous material, the "adequately regulated" provision of the Massachusetts Contingency Plan ("MCP") allows landfills to be closed under the jurisdiction of DEP's Division of Solid Waste, instead of its Bureau of Waste Site Cleanup.
 However, in order for owners and/or operators of landfills to achieve this status, they must work their way through a complex analysis of the landfill assessment and closure regulations.
 Complying with these regulations often presents an undue burden for many owners and operators of landfills, especially for municipal owners.
 Once closed, however, landfill sites can be used for a variety of purposes, including active or passive recreation areas, municipal facilities, or commercial and office space.
 Land-poor cities and towns, therefore, should view landfill closure activities as a benefit that can turn large tracts of land into useable open space or profit centers.